galeo/transient-showcase/README.md

 ### View Class Methods and Attributes

-Using `describe-symbol` is extremely handy for viewing the class slots and methods.
+Using<code>describe-symbol</code>is extremely handy for viewing the class slots and methods.

 Classes used in transient that you are likely to want to know the slots for: